Recovering Drug Addict & Founder

 The next day, I told my wife I didn’t think I was going to live much longer.
 She had taken the tough love position and had refused to watch me die around her…but that night, she asked me to come home “right now” if I wanted to get CLEAN.
 I’m not certain exactly why she did, but I feel as though she felt my desperation on a different level.
 And although the voice of my addiction screamed “no,” I knew it was time.

 They say it’s darkest before the dawn.
 Cliché, but true.
-My relationships are restored, I’m a father to my newborn son Jude "Bug", (my new drug of choice), and I’ve found purpose in my work with CLEAN Cause.
+Through God's grace, my relationship with my best friend and amazing wife (Sheila) has been restored, I’m a father of two sons (Jude & Otis), and I’ve found purpose and joy in my work with CLEAN Cause.